 Start planning your tailor-made trip by contacting one of our Switzerland specialists

 - 01993 838 237

 There are 39 rooms at Marktgasse Hotel, each boasting a different floorplan and decor.
 Some rooms retain original features like stucco and oak parquet flooring, but all are styled with modern designer furniture.

 Marktgasse Hotel is situated on a quiet street in the midst of Zürich’s old town.
 You’ll be just a few minutes’ walk from the Limmat River, Lake Zürich and the main train station.
-The Kunsthaus, Schauspielhaus, Opera House and Tonhalle are also in walking distance, in addition to the plentiful shops, cafes and restaurants.
+The Kunsthaus, Schauspielhaus, Opera House and Tonhalle are also within walking distance, in addition to the plentiful shops, cafes and restaurants.

 Food and drink

-- Family room available with extra beds in the suite categories.
+Family room available, with extra beds in the suite categories.